We use cookies to help provide you with the best possible online experience.

 Invoice Validation

-Invoice validation is an important process.
-It involves using your NHS number to identify which CCG is responsible for paying for your treatment.
-Section 251 of the NHS Act 2006 provides a statutory legal basis to process data for invoice validation purposes.
-We can also use your NHS number to check whether your care has been funded through specialist commissioning, which NHS England will pay for.
-The process makes sure that the organisations providing your care are paid correctly.
+Invoice validation is an important process that helps ensure healthcare providers are paid correctly for the services they deliver.
+It involves using your NHS number to identify which Integrated Care Board (ICB) is responsible for funding your treatment.
+Section 251 of the NHS Act 2006 provides a legal basis for the use of patient information for invoice validation purposes.
+Your NHS number may also be used to check whether your care should be funded through specialised commissioning, which is paid for by NHS England.
+This process ensures that payments are accurate and made to the appropriate organisations.

 National Fraud Initiative - Cabinet Office